QWHA: Quantization-Aware Walsh-Hadamard Adaptation for Parameter-Efficient Fine-Tuning on Large Language Models: Experiments

 \paragraph{Main evaluation.} Table~\ref{table:eval_main} shows that QWHA outperforms both low-rank adapters with quantization-aware initialization and conventional sparse adapters.
 In particular, the effectiveness of QWHA is evident in the 2-bit setting, where it achieves scores at least 2-3\% higher than the baselines.
 Without quantization-aware initialization, sparse adapters, including FT-based adapters, perform worse than low-rank adapters in several cases.
 This underscores the need for quantization-aware initialization, especially in sub-4-bit settings where fine-tuning alone cannot fully restore performance.
 We note that task-specific results of the CSQA benchmark are presented in Appendix~\ref{appendix:experimental_csqa}.

 \paragraph{Effect of WHA and AdaAlloc.} We further examine the effectiveness of WHA and AdaAlloc, with QWHA consistently outperforming both low-rank adapters and advanced variants of sparse adapters.
 Figure~\ref{fig:rank_ablation} for 4-bit quantized LLaMA-3.2-3B shows that increasing the number of parameters in CLoQ cannot close the accuracy gap with QWHA, as QWHA with $P(r>32)$ already surpasses CLoQ’s maximum achievable score.
 This highlights the advantage of WHA, which provides superior representational capacity than low-rank adapters.
 Table~\ref{table:eval_detail} further demonstrates that WHA and AdaAlloc achieve the best results in each respective category of adapter type and parameter selection method.
 We note that LoCA’s post-hoc location selection undermines the effectiveness of quantization-aware initialization based on the initially chosen parameters, unlike in PEFT.
-Additional ablations on quantization group size are provided in Appendix~\ref{appendix:experimental_ablation}.
+Ablations on the temperature $t$ in Equation~\ref{eqn:param_budget} and quantization group size are provided in Appendix~\ref{appendix:experimental_ablation_t} and \ref{appendix:experimental_ablation_gsz}, respectively.